ender-js/Ender/README.md

 License
 -------
-Ender.js (the wrapper) is licensed under MIT - *copyright 2011 Dustin Diaz & Jacob Thornton*
+Ender (the wrapper) is licensed under MIT - *copyright 2011 Dustin Diaz & Jacob Thornton*

 For the individual modules, see their respective licenses.